Ikuhiro Yamagata shares Key Features of Japandi Interior Design

 Fusion of Styles

 The fusion of Japanese and Scandinavian styles gave birth to a wonderfully deliberate style that is both aesthetically pleasing and highly functional.
-A plethora of natural materials, clean lines, muted colors, and minimal furnishings define the Japandi style.
+A plethora of natural materials, clean lines, muted colours and minimal furnishings defines the Japandi style.

 Beautiful craftsmanship with a focus on quality and handmade pieces take precedence over cheap options.
 “We have a collection of designer furniture, including Eames chairs, with a simple design with extra decorations removed.
 It is also my belief to use good quality products for a long time.”
 Mr. Yamagata explained.

-Neutral colors are selected to complement furniture and accessories.
+Neutral colours are selected to compliment furniture and accessories.
 Calming, tranquil palettes are typically preferred.
-Brighter colors are used meaningfully and subtly.
+Brighter colours are used meaningfully and subtly.

 How Japanese and Scandinavian Blends